 A significant debate in early Christianity, in which Eastern and West positions can be separated, occurred as the Resurrection of Jesus was to be witnessed and celebrated.
 Until the eighth century, the so-called paschal controversy was not settled decisively.

 In minor Asia, on the same day as Jews held the Passover sacrifice on the day of the crucifixion, Christians celebrated 14 Nisan on the 14th day of the first spring full moon (see Jewish calendar).
 Two days later on the 16th of Nisan, no matter the day of the week, the resurrection was thus witnessed.
 On the first day of the week, Jesus’ resurrection was celebrated in the west, Jesus resurrected from the grave on Sunday.
 Therefore, on the first Sunday after the 14th Day of the month of Nisan, Easter has always been observed.

 The Churches gradually opted for Sunday, and the supporters of the “14th day” were still a minority.
 Quartodecimans.
 The Nicaean Council in 325 voted to celebrate Easter on the first Sunday after the first full eclipse, after the spring equinox (March 21).
 Therefore, every Sunday from 22 March to 25 April will fall from Easter.

-The estimate from Eastern Orthodox Churches on the basis of the Julian calendar (13 days ahead of the former) is significantly different, resulting in an Orthodox Eastern celebration that typically happens later than the one conducted by Protestant and Roman Catholics.
-In addition, the orthodox tradition bans the celebration of Easter prior to or at the same time as the Passover.
+The estimate from Eastern Orthodox Churches based on the Julian calendar (13 days ahead of the former) is significantly different, resulting in an Orthodox Eastern celebration that typically happens later than the one conducted by Protestant and Roman Catholics.
+In addition, the orthodox tradition bans the celebration of Easter before or at the same time as the Passover.

 20 The best trending Easter foods in 2021